ObstacleParty/.github/README.md

 - [Auth0's code of conduct](https://github.com/auth0/.github/blob/master/CODE_OF_CONDUCT.md)

 ## Support + Feedback

-Include information on how to get support.
-Consider adding:

 - Use Issues here for code-level support
 - Use [Community](https://community.auth0.com/) for usage, questions, specific cases